-- d Ensure that once a project or package is committed, and construction or implementation has been approved, then that project or package's funding is deemed to be committed and will not be reallocated to another purpose unless significant new information comes to light. - e Ensure that Western Corridor passenger rail infrastructure and other improvements are in place prior to the opening of the Transmission Gully Motorway. - f Ensure the following applies to the allocation of Crown "C" funds: - (i) The use of "C" funds should be used early to maximise buying power as these funds are not indexed against inflation. - (ii) The highest priority for the use of C funds for assisting local share will be passenger rail improvement projects. - (iii) The Kapiti Western Link Road Stage 1 design and construction is the second priority for assistance with the local share. - (iv) C1 and C2 funds will be used to achieve an effective FAR (financial assistance rate) of 90% for passenger rail improvement projects. - (v) C1 funds will be used to achieve an effective FAR of 90% for Stage 1 of the Western Link Road, but will not be available to assist the local share of Stages 2 and 3 of this project. - (vi) Up to \$45 million of C1 funds are available to assist the local share of the Grenada to Gracefield Stage 1 project (assistance to the level of half the local share), noting that this project is still subject to further investigations. - (vii) All C3 funds will be used to develop the proposed Transmission Gully Motorway as the long term solution to address access reliability for State Highway 1 between Mackays and Linden.
+- d Ensure that once a project or package is committed, and construction or implementation has been approved, then that project or package's funding is deemed to be committed and will not be reallocated to another purpose unless significant new information comes to light. - e Ensure that Western Corridor passenger rail infrastructure and other improvements are in place prior to the opening of the Transmission Gully project. - f Ensure the following applies to the allocation of Crown "C" funds: - (i) The use of "C" funds should be used early to maximise buying power as these funds are not indexed against inflation. - (ii) The highest priority for the use of C funds for assisting local share will be passenger rail improvement projects.

+- (iii) C1 and C2 funds will be used to achieve an effective FAR (financial assistance rate) of 90% for passenger rail improvement projects. - (iv) Up to \$45 million of C1 funds are available to assist the local share of the Grenada to Gracefield Stage 1 project (assistance to the level of half the local share), noting that this project is still subject to further investigations. - (v) All C3 funds will be used to develop the proposed Transmission Gully project as the long term solution to address access reliability for State Highway 1 between Mackays and Linden.